North Carolina vs. Florida State prediction, odds: 2025 college basketball picks, best bets

 The first ACC matchups of the 2025-26 college basketball season will take place on Tuesday, with the North Carolina Tar Heels facing the Florida State Seminoles in one of the four contests.
 No. 12 UNC (12-1) only has a loss to Michigan State on its resume and has won six straight games.
 FSU (7-6) is 0-4 against power conference teams but is coming off back-to-back wins over mid-majors.
 Both teams last played on Monday, Dec.
 22.

-Tipoff is at the Dean E. Smith Center in Chapel Hill, N.C.
-UNC has won six straight matchups versus the Seminoles.
-The Tar Heels are 14.5-point favorites in the latest Florida State vs. North Carolina odds, while the over/under is 161.5.
+Tipoff is at 7p.m.
+ET at the Dean E. Smith Center in Chapel Hill, N.C.
+The Tar Heels are 14.5-point favorites in the latest Florida State vs. North Carolina odds, while the over/under is 165.5.
 Before making any North Carolina vs. Florida State picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: